Minnesota tax law changes

 The 2021 session adjourned May 17 before any new tax laws were enacted.
 A special session is needed to finalize the budget agreements reached by Gov. Walz and legislative leaders.

 The broad budget agreement includes federal conformity to the tax treatment of forgiven Paycheck Protection Program (PPP) loans and unemployment compensation.
 Assuming these policy items are enacted into law, the Minnesota Department of Revenue will review those affected tax returns and determine if automatic adjustments can be made.

 This webpage will be updated as more information about the tax agreement is released.

 The American Rescue Plan Act of 2021 and its impact on Minnesota taxpayers

 The American Rescue Plan Act (ARPA) includes provisions affecting individual and business taxes, stimulus checks and unemployment benefits.
 However, because Minnesota has a "fixed conformity" system, legislation is required for the state to conform to the ARPA's tax changes.
 The following resources highlight tax-related changes in the ARPA and how they interact with Minnesota's nonconforming tax code as of March 16, 2021.

 Frequently asked questions

-What's the best way to reach the Minnesota Department of Revenue with questions concerning the 2019 tax law?
+What's the best way to reach the Minnesota Department of Revenue with questions concerning tax changes?

 Contact Revenue at TaxLawChanges@state.mn.us.